Generic filters

 New Zealand’s longest river charges through the Waikato for 425 kilometres and for 16 of those, it makes its way through Hamilton, the largest inland city in New Zealand.

-Hamilton is a great place for kids, family and friends with quirky museums, an interesting riverwalk, playgrounds, check out our Hamilton travel guide.
+Hamilton is a great place for kids, family and friends with quirky museums, an interesting riverwalk, playgrounds.

 Sunset along the Waikato River in Hamilton, Waikato, New Zealand